Call out to all Tangata Whenua, Whalers, Settlers, Farmers, Soldiers, Sailors, Sealers, European or any other original Akaroa Settler Descendants!

 Lesley Burkes-Harding Akaroa Community Arts Council Chair Akaroa Heritage Festival Society committee member

-To register for this exciting event, download the form by clicking –
+To register for this exciting event, download a form by clicking –